xdxxxdx/VSDS_AUTO_TRIVY/README.md

 * Run ``` docker-compose --env-file user.env pull --parallel``` to synchronize all the docker image with correct tag

+  This is not a necessary step

+  Trivy also can scan the NOT Local docker images

+  To speed up the scan, this is a recommanded step

 * Run ```bash trivyImage.sh``` to scan all docker images

 * Run ```bash trivyRepo.sh``` to scan all github repo with specific commit